ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 - **Cache server**\
   Ghost can work with [Redis](https://redis.io/), but this guide rather opts for the compatible alternative [Valkey](https://valkey.io/) configured to have data persistence on a local SSD storage drive.

-- **Ghost server's data**\
+- **Ghost server**\
-  Stored in a persistent volume prepared on a local HDD storage drive.
+  Its contents data will be stored in a persistent volume prepared on a local HDD storage drive.

 Also be aware that all the services making up this Ghost platform will run in the same K3s agent node.
 This is because all the local storage will be setup in one agent node, and Kubernetes applies the affinity rule of making its pods run in the same nodes that provide their storage.

-### Choosing the K3s agent
+## Choosing the K3s agent node for running Ghost

 Your cluster has only two K3s agent nodes, and the two of them are already running services.
-Choose the one that currently has the lowest CPU and RAM usage of the two.
+For running the whole Ghost setup, choose the one that currently has the lowest CPU and RAM usage of the two.
 The node picked in this guide is the `k3sagent02` node.

 ## Setting up new storage drives in the K3s agent node